Photo by Quetzal Photo: Natalie & Chris’ ceremony at Capilla de Todos Los Angeles (Hotel Xcaret)

 - A completed marriage application form

-- A copy of your passports and tourist visas (this is issued to you at the airport)
+- A copy of your passports and tourist visas (this may be issued to you at the airport)

 - Both birth certificates